 The Catoctin Foundation, Inc., DBA: Loudoun Free Clinic (Clinic) was incorporated under the laws of the Commonwealth of Virginia on May 5, 1998.
 The Clinic operates to provide healthcare services to the uninsured and low income residents of Loudoun County.
-The Clinic is staffed by a group of volunteer administrative and healthcare workers.
-These volunteers are organized and coordinated by the Executive Director and administrative employees.
 The Clinic's primary sources of funds are from contributions from the local hospital, county government, foundations, corporations and individuals.